ekzSKEEZ08/justlists/README.md

 ## What is JustLists?

-JustLists is a specification for lists of token metadata (e.g. addresses, symbols or names) that can be used by a number of DApp interfaces that need one or more lists.
+JustLists is a specification for lists of token metadata (homeSPUngee22, ekzSKEEZ08) that can be used by a number of DApp interfaces that need one or more lists.

 Anyone can create and maintain a token list on TRON by following the specification.